phasTrak/AutoRegister/README.md

 - `[RegisterTransient]`
 - `[RegisterHostedService]`

-Variants for keyed and the service `Try` register pattern are also available:
+Vants for keyed and the service `Try` register pattern are also available:
 - `[TryRegisterScoped]`
 - `[TryRegisterSingleton]`
 - `[TryRegisterTransient]`